 Dr. Patrick Morgan,

-Vice President & General Manager - Automotive ADAS, NXP Semiconductors
+Vice President & General Manager of Autonomy at Sensata Technologies

 Autonomous cars are here today, and though great progress has been made, the technology is still evolving across a broad ecosystem.
 To enable true mass market adoption, automated driving platforms must satisfy stringent safety and security requirements, meet aggressive targets on cost and performance, and be able to scale across all vehicle models.
 In this presentation, new design approaches will be reviewed and discussed for state-of-the-art automated driving platforms including the central processing system, ADAS sensors, networking, and software.

-Patrick Morgan is the Vice President & General Manager of Advanced Driver Assistance Systems at NXP Semiconductors, the world’s largest automotive semiconductor systems company.
+Patrick Morgan is the Vice President & General Manager of Autonomy at Sensata Technologies, a leading supplier of sensor systems.
 Over his 25-year career, Patrick has led multiple, innovative electronics businesses to high growth.
-Patrick joined NXP from Freescale Semiconductor, building the group into the world leader in automotive radar / millimeter wave safety systems.
+Patrick joined Sensata from NXP and Freescale Semiconductor, building the group into the world leader in ADAS and automotive radar / millimeter wave safety systems over 6 years.
 Prior to Freescale, Patrick was Vice President at Javelin Semiconductor, a mobile power amplifier startup company, and he led wireless products at Silicon Labs, growing from zero to $1B+ in mobile handsets in the early 2000s.
 Patrick holds 7 patents and a Ph.D. in Electrical Engineering from Stanford University.